david-georgiev/microbit-morse-code/README.md

 ---

 NOTE:
-1 Since a debugging tool wasn’t use for that code many of the print statement used for testing are commented but still inside the code and others are left for demonstration purposes.
+1 Since a debugging tool wasn’t used to test the program many of the print statement used for testing are commented but still available in the code.
+Other comments are left for demonstration purposes.

 2 The granularity of the sleep function is 6 ms so the actual time of the sleep functions should be calculated when the number is divided by 6.
-E.g (sleep(120) is actually  a  20 ms sleep)
+E.g (`sleep(120)` is actually  a  20 ms sleep)

-3 Encryption occurs only on the last 5 bits of the message which holds the actual message
+3 Encryption occurs only on the last 5 bits of the data packet, which, represent the actual message.
+The message header is left deciphered.
 ___
 Credits:

-**Deyvid Gueorguiev**
+__**Deyvid Gueorguiev**__

-**Giacomo Pellizzari**
+__**Giacomo Pellizzari**__